 How Much are Commissions?

-Let’s say today that The average price of a home in Las Vegas is around $300,000 (which we will use throughout this example), if the commission to sell this home were 6% for example, you would pay $18,000 total.
+Let’s say today that The average price of a home in Las Vegas is around $300,000 (which we will use throughout this example).
+If the commission to sell this home was 6%, you would pay $18,000 total.
 In Las Vegas, typically the seller pays the entire commission to both the listing agent and the buyer’s agent.

 Again, the commission is negotiable and you may have a variable commission that reduces the cost if the listing agent brings the buyer.
 That’s called a dual agency representation, and some brokerages will allow it, some will not.